 While the college campus may be an open forum in which to exhibit your flair for the latest in fashion style, the interview is not the place to do so.
 With very few unusual exceptions (such as some tech companies or creative ad agencies), sandals and sweatshirts are out.
-Business suits are still in when it comes to interviewing.
-I don't like wearing a necktie (noose?) any better than the next person, but it is still a fact of life in interviewing.
-Even though many companies have relaxed the internal company dress code, interviews still follow the conservative standard.
-This is not a time to attempt to set a new trend.
+Business suits are still the default standard when it comes to interviewing.
+Even though many companies have relaxed the internal company dress code, interviews still tend to follow a more conservative standard.
+This is not a time to set out on your own to start a new trend.

 Most college grads are woefully underprepared with proper interview outfits.
-They feel they can "get by" with what is already in their wardrobe.
+Many feel they can simply get by with what is already in their wardrobe.
 Usually not.
 Dress for the world outside college is quite different from the campus scene.
 Remember that stylish is typically not conservative.
-Conservative is "in" for interviewing.
+Conservative dress is always "in" for interviewing.
 Why?
 Because you should be doing the talking, not your clothes.
 If your clothes are a distraction, they are distracting from who you are in the interview.

 For those of you who need a quick review of the basics, follow these guidelines for successful interview dress:

 - Conservative two-piece business suit (solid dark blue or dark grey is best)

 - Conservative long-sleeved shirt/blouse (white is best, light pastel is next best)

 - Clean, trimmed fingernails